appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/set-environment-variable.md

 ### Output Variables

-The **Set Environment Variable** step does not produce any output variables.
-If the environment variable is successfully set, the step will succeed, and you can use the environment variable after this step.
-Otherwise, it will fail.
+The **Set Environment Variable** step generates no output variables.
+Success or failure of this step depends on whether the environment variable is set correctly, allowing subsequent use within the workflow.

 ---